Pyromanser/drf_table_builder/README.md

     cp .env.example .env
     ```
 2. fill environment variables in `.env` file.
 This file will be user by `docker compose` or `django-environ`.
-3. run project using `docker-compose`:
+3. run project using `docker compose`:
-    1. run `docker-compose up` (configuration and scripts will do the rest):
+    1. run `docker compose up` (configuration and scripts will do the rest):
         ```bash
         docker compose up
         ```